 The current Guinness World Record for most credit cards belongs to Zheng Xiangchen who has 1,562 credit cards in his name.
-If you laid the cards end to end, they'd reach over the top of a four-story building.
+If you carefully stacked the cards end to end, they'd reach over the top of a four-story building.
 Zheng began his credit card collection in 2013 when he was inspired by the previous record holder, Walter Cavanagh who held the record at 1,497.

 Most people don’t need anywhere near that number of credit cards and couldn’t handle having that amount of credit available to them.
 So what’s the best number of credit cards for the rest of us?

 There’s no perfect number of credit cards that each person should have.
 It all comes down to your ability to manage the number of credit cards you actually do have.

 As of 2020, American adults carry an average of 3.84 credit cards.
 Generally speaking, having just one or two credit cards is enough for most people.

 The Benefits of Carrying Multiple Credit Cards